 Lawrence (1899) and John (1906) were born in Iowa and North Dakota, respectively by immigrants from Denmark.
-Their father and mother, two small sisters came to the States to seek new possibilities for a better life in 1893.
-This immigrant Peder Jorgensen who came to the States in 1893 is my husband’s great-grandfather’s brother.
-Henry, my husband and Leah are third cousins […]
+Their father and mother, two small sisters, came to the States to seek new possibilities for a better life in 1893.
+This immigrant Peder Jorgensen who went to the States in 1893 is my husband’s great-grandfather’s brother.
+Henry, my husband and Leah are third cousins, […]

 Among the thousands of bloggers in the blogroll you will suddenly find someone who shares some of your own interests.
 That is a golden moment.

 One of the exciting things about blogging is the sudden windows into other people’s lives and backgrounds far away from yourself.
 The internet brings us so close together and it is like we get to really “know” each other.
 With Paula Pederson, I almost feel we are family.
 Her father was a great builder of Seattle and he died when Paula was […]